 The SB 19 proponents sought to make it clear they are strictly observing the advocacy rights specified in the U.S. Supreme Court's 2010 Citizens United case by merely requiring public disclosure of the Texas nonprofits' funding activities and political expenditures while avoiding outright restrictions on fundraising, advocacy activities or political expenditures.
-Transparency is the goal, the Senate and House sponsors emphasized.
-There are varying estimates of the total amount of nonprofits' funds spent on direct advocacy by a range of nonprofit groups in the last Texas election cycle, but all agree it is not small and is growing.
+There are varying estimates of the total amount of nonprofits' funds spent on direct advocacy by a range of nonprofit groups in the last Texas election cycle, but all agree it is growing.